Massachusetts General Hospital/HMS MD Oral Maxillofacial Surgery Residency Training Program

 In its internship and residency program, the general surgical services of Mass General provide a broad education in the science and art of surgery.
 One of the keys to the house officer's appreciation of the principles and scientific bases of surgery, as well as to his learning the art of surgery, is the properly placed assumption of responsibility.
 The program is generally designed to increase the responsibilities as rapidly as the house officer is able to assume them.
 In this progression, however, the house officer's primary obligation is to the care of his/her patients, which is also consistent with his/her personal primary goal of a surgical education in depth.
 Effort is made to maintain a program which is sufficiently flexible to meet the individual aptitude, talents, and needs of the developing surgeon.

 Three residents are selected annually for the Oral and Maxillofacial Surgery Service House Staff.
 Appointments are offered to highly qualified individuals who are committed to a career of excellence in patient care, teaching, and research.
 The matched applicants are accepted into the Mass General Hospital/Harvard Medical School OMFS six-year residency program.
-Tuition to the Harvard Medical School for the academic year is $69,190.
-Tuition is the responsibility of the resident.
+Harvard Medical School tuition is the responsibility of the resident.
 Financial aid is available through the Medical School.
 A one-year preliminary OMS internship is also offered.

 All applicants must be qualified graduates of a dental school accredited by the ADA.
 The Mass General OMFS residency program is six years in duration and leads to qualification for certification by the American Board of OMFS.
 Each resident completes the requirements for the MD degree at the Harvard Medical School and trains for a total of 16 months as a Mass General resident in general surgery.